St. Louis Community College–Florissant Valley

-St. Louis Community College–Florissant Valley (also known as STLCC-Florissant Valley, Florissant Valley, Flo Valley) is a public community college in Ferguson, in the U.S. state of Missouri.
-It is one of the four schools of the St. Louis Community College System and is one of nine community colleges in Greater St. Louis.
+St. Louis Community College–Florissant Valley (commonly known as STLCC–Florissant Valley or simply Florissant Valley) is a public community college campus in Ferguson, Missouri.
+It is one of the four campuses of St. Louis Community College.
 Over 7,000 students attend Florissant Valley.

-Campus

-The campus is located on 108 acre of hilly wooded area in Ferguson, just off of Interstate 270 at West Florissant Avenue.
-The college is located in close proximity with the University of Missouri-St. Louis.

-Notable programs
+Academics

-FV is the major Art and Theatre campus in the STLCC system.
-Students can get Associate in Applied Science (AAS)Degrees in Graphic Communications or Associate in Fine Arts (AFA) Degrees in General Fine Arts, Graphic Communications, Art Education and Photography.
-Students also have the option of starting a Bachelor of Fine Arts degree and then transferring to University of Missouri-St. Louis.
+Florissant Valley is the major Art and Theatre campus in the STLCC system.
+Students can get Associate in Applied Science (AAS) Degrees in Graphic Communications or Associate in Fine Arts (AFA) Degrees in General Fine Arts, Graphic Communications, Art Education and Photography.
+Students also have the option of starting a Bachelor of Fine Arts degree and then transferring to University of Missouri–St. Louis.

 The Fischer Theatre serves as the hub of the Theatre program at FVCC.

-The campus is also known for engineering, technology, and applied science degree programs (such as biotechnology).
+The campus also has engineering, technology, and applied science degree programs (such as biotechnology).
 The most successful of which is the Chemical Technology program, a program that prepares students to work as chemical laboratory technicians and boasts a job placement rate of over 95%.
-As well as being well known to many chemical, environmental or industrial companies in the Saint Louis area for a good source of future well-trained employees.
+As well as being known to many chemical, environmental or industrial companies in the Saint Louis area for a source of future trained employees.

 Athletics

 STLCC operates as a single entity in athletic competition; Florissant Valley students are permitted to participate if eligible.

 Florissant Valley serves as the "home field" for Men's Soccer and Women's Volleyball.

-Prior to STLCC consolidating all athletic programs under one banner, STLCC-Florissant Valley (which was known as the Fury) won 13 NJCAA Championships, of which ten were in Men's Soccer.
+Prior to STLCC consolidating all athletic programs under one banner, STLCC–Florissant Valley (which was known as the Fury) won 13 NJCAA Championships, of which ten were in Men's Soccer.